wildpeaks/2019-package-store/README.md

  - `store.register` adds an action
  - `store.unregister` removes an action
  - `store.schedule` receives messages

+Store callbacks:
  - `store.serialize` generates a Props object given an arbitrary State
+ - `store.onprops` is called when props have changed

 Store properties:
  - `store.state` reads and replaces the current immutable state
- - `store.onprops` is called when props have changed
+ - `store.props` reads and replaces the current JSON props

 ### Example